dnlgrgly/pass/README.md

 ## Are you serious?
 Yes, totally.
 Also, it's our school project, so we are definietly going to work on this consistently so that we don't get a bad grade.

+## Main goals
+* *Phase 1* Develop a QR-code based electronic public transport ticket and pass system
+* *Phase 2* Add support for NFC cards
+  * Possibly build a demo
+* *Phase 3* Add support for prepaid-type accounts
+* *Phase 4* Get a city to use this system

+## While developing, try to keep an eye on
+* Writing readable, reusable, clean, efficient and modern code
+* Consistent, `camelCased` naming
+* Try to avoid code or feature duplication
+* Try to avoid dependency hell, use as few dependencies as possible

 ## How can I contribute?